Omu Peak

 Omu Peak (Vârful Omu) is a mountain peak of the Bucegi Mountains in Romania.
 It is located in Brașov, Dâmbovița and Prahova counties.

-The top of Omu Peak is flat and sprawling; there is a weather station and a tourist shelter (Romanian cabana) Omu (2505 m above sea level), which is the highest mountain shelter in the entire Carpathians.
+The top of Omu Peak is flat and sprawling.
+It houses a weather station and a tourist shelter (Romanian cabana) Omu (2505 m above sea level), which is the highest mountain shelter in the entire Carpathians.
 The first wooden shelter was built in 1888 on the initiative of the Transylvanian Carpathian Society.
-Rebuilt many times, it is now as a stone and wooden building, it offers 30 beds and a buffet.
+Rebuilt many times, it now stands as a stone and wooden building, which offers 30 beds and a buffet.
 The hostel does not have electricity and running water.
 It is open from March to November.

-The top of the mountain is a rock, several meters, which is probably why different sources indicate different heights of the summit at 2505, 2507 and 2514 m above sea level.
+The top of the mountain is a rock, several meters tall, which is probably why different sources indicate different heights of the summit at 2,505, 2,507 and 2,514 m above sea level.

+Climate

+Due to altitude, the climate is alpine (Köppen: ET).
+The annual average temperature is -1.8 C, the hottest month in August is 7.2 C, and the coldest month is -10.0 C in February.
+The annual precipitation is 950.1 mm, of which July is the wettest with 140.0 mm, while November is the driest with only 49.0 mm.